Sansevieria: Perfect Indoor Flowering Plants

 My Sansevierias all grow outdoors here in Santa Barbara.
 The ones pictured above are underplanting to a Mediterranean Fan Palm which conceals the unsightly gas meters.

 The view from the other side

 Last winter we had a lot of rain in a short period of time in December and for the first time, the Sansevierias yellowed and some rotted out.
 I let them be until spring and removed all the mushy foliage.

 They are coming back but slowly – “Sansevieria Hill” is not nearly as dense as it used to be.

 Sansevieria “Moonshine” completely succumbed to the winter rains because it was newly planted.
 I salvaged the surviving leaves (these plants are stemless by the way), hardened them off for 3 months and planted them back in the same spot.

 Did you know that Sansevierias flower?
-The flowers, which appear on mine in the late winter/early spring, are not very showy nor produced in great abundance but they are sweetly fragrant.
+The flowers, which appear on mine in the late winter/early spring, are not very showy.
+They don’t produce in great abundance but they are sweetly fragrant.

 “When one of my plants die, I die a little inside, too.” – Linda Solegato

-Fortunately Sansevierias are easy to propagate by rhizome or leaf cutting so mine carry on!
+Fortunately, Sansevierias are easy to propagate by rhizome or leaf cutting.
+Mine carries on!